* 10% off on minimum order of ₹ 15000

 9) Preferred moisture levels she prefers to pack the cocoa into Ecotact bags?

-Cocoa needs to be at a humidity level less than 7.5% – ideally in the 6-7.5% range.
+Cocoa beans need to be at a humidity level less than 7.5% – ideally in the 6-7.5% range.
 This is to prevent the growth of mold both on the outside and on the inside of the beans.
 Therefore, our suppliers pack their cocoa in hermetically sealed bags at a humidity level in this range, to keep its stability and flavor.

 10) Do you use Ecotact bags for storage in warehouse also or only for exports ?